gustavdelius/pkgdown/tests/testthat/_snaps/build-redirects.md

 # build_redirect() errors when wrong paths

-    Can't find the page bla.html from redirects.
+    Can't find the page bla.html from redirects in the built site.

 ---